+9779851080223 info@nepalvoyagetreks.com

 Duration: 6-7 hours

-Day 4 — Drive to Nayapul and Trek to Tikhedhunga
+Day 4 — Drive from Pokhara to Nayapul and on to Tikhedhunga

 Day 5 — Trek from Tikhedhunga to Ulleri/Banthanti